 Our martial arts make you fit, are fun, are excellent for self defence, improve your physical coordination, teach you new skills, make you more aware, more disciplined and challenge your mind and body.

 A typical JiuJitsu & Judo class begins with a warm up using various breakfalling exercises.
 This not only teaches proper falling techniques, but conditions the body to take an impact from a fall or strike.
 This is usually followed by practicing the basic throwing techniques and various hand arts including restraint and control techniques.
 Towards the end of the class, groundwork is practiced to develop skill in ground-fighting and body movement (tai sabaki) and to further condition the body.
 A cool-down phase involving rolling techniques and a traditional bowing ceremony finish the class.

 A typical Chinese Boxing (Kung Fu) class focuses on fist and foot techniques.
 We start with joint mobility warm ups, then we learn striking including punching, open hand strikes and kicks.
-Students are then partnered up to practice striking combinations and counters & self defence application, which can be followed by free form sparing or punching bag work.
-Class finishes of with set form work with can include empty hand forms or weapons forms depending of student skill levels.
+Students are then partnered up to practice striking combinations and counters and self defence application, which can be followed by free form sparing or punching bag work.
+Class finishes off with set form work which can include empty hand forms or weapons forms depending on student skill levels.

 What to wear?

 No special uniform is needed initially; just wear loose fitting clothing (track pants and T-shirt) and you can borrow a jacket from us.
 Later you may like to buy a uniform (judogi).